 Power Loss Recovery: If the power to the system is cut off the system will turn itself back on with no user intervention.
+The default is Enabled.

 Enabled: The system will power back on after a power interuption.
 Disabled: The system will stay off after a power interuption.